defold/doc/docs/en/manuals/gui.md

   - `Per Node` adjusts each node against the adjusted size of the parent node, or the resized screen.
   - `Disable` turns off node adjust mode.
 This forces all nodes to keep their set size.

+*Current Nodes*
+: The number of nodes currently being used in this GUI.

 *Max Nodes*
 : The maximum number of nodes for this GUI.